opensourceways/services/README.md

 ## Overview

 Services provides a place for real world examples for using Micro v3.
-Check out the associated [tutorials](https://m3o.dev/tutorials).

 - [blog](blog) - A blog app composed as micro services
 - [helloworld](helloworld) - A simple helloworld service